Health & Wellbeing

 How an Employee Assistance Programme can help with sick days and accrued holiday

-If absences are rising and you’re stretched thin when it comes to your obligations for duty of care, an employee assistance programme (EAP) can help.
-With HA | Wisdom Wellbeing, we offer day one intervention which can support your people the day they receive their fit note and ensure they receive the safeguarding they need.
-It can also help facilitate their return to work.
+If absences are rising and you’re stretched thin when it comes to your obligations for duty of care, an Employee Assistance Programme (EAP) can help.
+With HA | Wisdom Wellbeing, we offer day one intervention which can support your people on their first reported day of absence.
+They’ll receive the support they need to facilitate a faster return to work.

 Conclusion